Rituraj0710/Wheelyfix-Automotive/README.md

 ---

 **Note**: This is a clone project created for educational purposes.
-All rights to the original PikPart Smart Garage brand and website belong to their respective owners.
+All rights to the original Wheelyfix Automotive brand and website belong to their respective owners.